sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ![Illustration of rotating your Deckahedron](images/component_rotate.png)

 Look at the attribute on your character sheet -- what symbol is it, Anchor, Bulb, Crescent, or Dart?
-Rotate your Deckahedron so that that symbol is facing forward (away from you).
+Rotate your Deckahedron so that the symbol is facing forward (away from you).
 Then flip the top card forward (so that when it's face-up, the symbol is facing forward)